kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.8.11 - July 5, 2023 =
+* Fixed bug that always forced vertical videos into a 16:9 aspect ratio when using the Video.js player.
+* Updated Freemius SDK to v2.5.10

 = 4.8.10 - June 1, 2023 =
 * Fixed thumbnail generation bugs introduced by WordPress 6.2.